rgruesbeck/on-swipe/README.md

 # on-swipe
-Adds a swipe event that reports direction, velocity, distance, and duration of the swipe.
+Adds a swipe event do the DOM that reports direction, velocity, distance, and duration.

 ## tldr;
 ```js